Dynamic Scheduling for Vehicle-to-Vehicle Communications Enhanced Federated Learning: System Model

 where $h_{m,r}(t)$ is the channel coefficient between vehicle $m$ and the RSU.
 Due to the high mobility of vehicles, the channel coefficient varies in different slots.
 If vehicle $m$ leaves the RSU coverage, $h_{m,r}(t)=0$. $p_m(t)$ is the transmission power of vehicle $m$, and $N_0$ is the noise power spectrum density.

-For COT, the scheduled SOV uses the first half of the slot to transmit its model parameters to the OPVs, and the OPVs use distributed space-time code (DSTC) \cite{DSTC} to relay the model parameters to the RSU in the second half of the slot, as shown in Fig. \ref{V2V}.
-We use $\boldsymbol{u}(t) = [u_{1}(t),...,u_{|\mathcal{U}_k|}(t)]$ to denote the OPV scheduling decision in slot $t$, where $u_{n}(t)=1$ if the OPV $n\in\mathcal{U}_k$ is scheduled for COT, and $u_{n}(t)=0$ otherwise. $u_{n}(t)$ has the binary constraint:
+For COT, the scheduled SOV uses the first half of the slot to broadcast its model parameters to the OPVs and the RSU.
+The OPVs use distributed space-time code (DSTC) \cite{DSTC, coop1, coop2} to relay the model parameters to the RSU in the second half of the slot, as shown in Fig. \ref{V2V}.
+DSTC is a cooperative communication technique that exploits spatial diversity to enhance transmission reliability by enabling multiple single-antenna OPVs to form a virtual multi-antenna system and improving robustness against channel fading.